akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Something passed between them, an old understanding, a shared history of managing the unmanageable.

-‘Depends on the tamer, but I’ll leave that to you,‘ Henry said.
+‘Depends on the tamer too, but I’ll leave that to you,‘ Henry said.

 A real smile now.
 ‘You always do.‘